 Assistive listening devices consist of a microphone, transmitter, receiver, and listening attachment.
 The microphone is placed close to the speaker rather than being built into the unit, transmitting speech directly to the user’s ear, hearing aid, or cochlear implant.
 Most take advantage of wireless technology and are compatible with Bluetooth devices such as cell phones, computers, and TVs.

-We carry a variety of Assistive Listening Devices, including Bluetooth devices, amplified telephones (both corded and cordless), TV ear products, and a wide range of accessories.
+We carry a variety of Assistive Listening Devices, including Bluetooth devices, amplified telephones (both corded and cordless) and a wide range of accessories.
 Contact us today for more information.